Table of Contents:

 Within statistics, there are two main categories:

-1. Descriptive Statistics: In Descriptive Statistics your are describing, presenting, summarizing and organizing your data (population), either through numerical calculations or graphs or tables.
+1. Descriptive Statistics: In descriptive statistics, you are describing, presenting, summarizing and organizing your data (population), either through numerical calculations or graphs or tables.

 In a perfect normal distribution, each side is an exact mirror of the other.
 It should look like the distribution on the picture below: